Jinlock9/Career_Log/Taize_Semiconductor/Docs/Manuals/task-01-05/README.md

     |  10  |         152417         |        159805       |
     |  11  |         200795         |        221045       |
     |  12  |         161445         |        179099       |

+## Approaches
+1. Increased Number of Branch Instructions
+2. Test cases can be Biased
+3.